Spanfile/Serri/readme.md

 (WIP name, it's terrible)

-Serri is a serial console server application for exposing onboard serial ports through a web interface.
+Serri is a serial console server application for exposing physical serial ports through a web interface.

 ## Building

+There is a pipeline in Github Actions that builds the application and outputs it as artifacts:

+- `bin-[target]` - Application binary for a certain platform and architecture.
+Currently these are Linux x86_64 and aarch64, which are the two platforms I use Serri on
+- `dist` - Frontend bundles

+Note that build artifacts are retained for only 90 days and I haven't yet made a release pipeline.

 ### Requirements